genilab/genilab.github.io/collaborate.md

 * Create Use Cases, specially around multi-disciplinary research.
 * Promote Publications, always important to showcase our interests and capabilities.

+What must I do?
-Please reach out to [Dr. Koch](https://www.fau.edu/engineering/directory/faculty/koch/) with a short message about your interests and the project you'd like to develop with us.
+* Reach out to [Dr. Koch](https://www.fau.edu/engineering/directory/faculty/koch/) with a short message about your interest.

 <br/>
 <br/>